CS-Account/Auto-Video-Combiner/README.md

-# Auto Combiner
+# Auto Video Combiner
 ## Description
-Auto Combiner is a tool that combines multiple video files into one video file with muxing.
+Auto Video Combiner is a simple command line tool/script that automates combining multiple video files into one video file with muxing.

 FFmpeg is used to combine the video files through subprocess.

+## Requirements
+* [FFmpeg](https://www.ffmpeg.org/) - Of a late enough version to include the muxing feature.

 ## Project Goals
 * Accept regex for file increment matching regex group is the part which will be looked at for sortation.